-The Marshall University Research Corporation is pleased to announce our 2021 grant training from on Monday-April 5th and Tuesday –April 6th The event will be entirely on line due to Covid-19 restrictions.
-The morning of April 5th (8:30am-12:00pm) will be a Basic Grantsmanship session for all disciplines, followed by an afternoon session on April 5th (1:00pm-4:30pm) focused on NSF submissions.
-The morning of the 6th (8:30am-12:00pm) will focus on NIH submissions.
+The Marshall University Research Corporation is pleased to announce our 2023 grant training from Grant Central on Thursday-April 6th and Friday – April 7th The event will be virtual.
+The morning of April 6th (8:30am-12:00pm) will be a Basic Grantsmanship session for all disciplines, followed by an afternoon session on April 6th (1:00 pm-4:30 pm) focused on NSF submissions.
+The morning of the 15th (8:30 am-12:00 pm) will focus on NIH submissions.

-You must respond directly to Amanda Plumley by March 17th with the following
+You must respond directly to Amanda Plumley, by March 13.

 The “Any Agency” workbook should be ordered only when an individual plans to only apply for a grant from an agency other than the NSF or NIH, For example, those applying to the NEH, the arts, or similar types of proposals might select the Any Agency Workbook.
 For those in the hard sciences, we recommend either the NIH or NSF versions of the workbook.
-Please send your response to Amanda Plumley.
-NOTE: All book orders must be in by March 17th.
+NOTE: All book orders must be in by March 13th.